 - Rewards flexibility in Ultimate Rewards portal i.e. Pay Yourself Back and 1:1 point transfer to airline and hotel partners (Both cards)

-- One year of DashPass, DoorDash’s subscription service which must be activated by December 31, 2021 (Both cards)
+- One year of DashPass, DoorDash’s subscription service which must be activated by March 31, 2022 (Both cards).
+Get unlimited deliveries with a $0 delivery fee and reduced service fees on orders over $12 for a minimum of one year

 If you were ever looking for a reason to get a Chase Sapphire card, the recent changes offer some compelling reasons to do so—especially with the addition of lifestyle-heavier rewards rates.